Trust: Charitable Trust, Public Trust, and Private Trust as NGOs.

 In general, trusts may register for one or more of the following purposes:

-Relief of poverty or distress / Education / Medical relief / Provision of facilities for recreation or other leisure -time occupation (including assistance for such provision), if the facilities are provided in the interest of social welfare and public benefit.
+Relief of poverty or distress / Education / Medical relief / Provision of facilities for recreation or other leisure-time occupation (including assistance for such provision), if the facilities are provided in the interest of social welfare and public benefit.

 At least two trustees are required to register a public charitable trust.
 In general, Indian citizens serve as trustees, although there is no prohibition against non-natural legal persons or foreigners serving in this capacity.
 The legal title of the property of a public charitable trust is vested in the trustees.
 Trustees of a public charitable trust may not, however, in any way use trust property or their position for their own interest or private advantage.
-Trustees may not enter into agreements in which they may have a personal interest that conflicts or may possibly conflict with the interests of the beneficiaries of the trust (whose interests the trustees are bound to protect).
+Trustees may not enter into agreements in which they may have a personal interest that conflicts or may conflict with the interests of the beneficiaries of the trust (whose interests the trustees are bound to protect).
 Trustees may not delegate any of their duties, functions or powers to a co-trustee or any other person, except that trustees may delegate ministerial acts.
-In essence, trustees may not delegate authority with respect to duties requiring the exercise of discretion.
+In essence, trustees may not delegate authority concerning duties requiring the exercise of discretion.

 Public charitable trusts are highly regulated.
 For instance, in many states, the Charity Commissioner must approve purchases or sales of immovable property by a trust or Loan in advance.
 Indian public charitable trusts are generally irrevocable.
 If a trust becomes inactive due to the negligence of its trustees, the Charity Commissioner may take steps to revive the trust.
 Furthermore, if it becomes too difficult to carry out the objects of a trust, the doctrine of cypres, meaning “as near as possible,” may be applied to change the objects of the trust.